Kottar

-Kottar is a locality and a bazaar area of Nagercoil, Tamil Nadu state, in the southernmost part of Peninsular India; though a part of Nagercoil today, it is the original town around which the city of Nagercoil grew.
-It was an ancient trade centre of both Pandyans and Cheras at various times.
+Kottar is a locality and a bazaar area of Nagercoil, Tamil Nadu state, in the southernmost part of Peninsular India.
+It is the original town around which the city of Nagercoil grew and was an ancient trade centre of both Pandyans and Cheras at various times.
 The ancient mercantile centre of Kottar was established on the banks of the Pahrali River (Pazhayar).